bashup/doco/docs/Reference.md

     docker-compose ps
 ~~~

-#### `--all` *subcommand args...*
+#### `--all`

-Update the service set to include *all* services, then invoke `doco` *subcommand args*....
-Note that this is different from executing normal docker-compose commands with an empty (`--`) set, in that it explicitly lists all the services.
+Update the service set to include *all* services for the remainder of the command line (unless reset again with `--`).
+Note that this is different from executing normal docker-compose commands with an explicitly empty set (e.g. using  `--` or an empty group), in that it explicitly passes along all the service names.
+(Among other things, this lets you use commands like `foreach`to run single-target commands (e.g. `exec`) against each service.)

 ~~~shell
     $ doco --all ps
     docker-compose ps example1
 ~~~

-#### `--where` *jq-filter [subcommand args...]*
+#### `--where=`*jq-filter*

-Add services matching *jq-filter* to the current service set and invoke `doco` *subcommand args...*.
-If the subcommand is omitted, outputs service names to stdout, one per line, returning a failure status of 1 and a message on stderr if no services match the given filter.
+Add services matching *jq-filter* to the current service set for the remainder of the command line.
+If this is the last thing on the command line, outputs service names to stdout, one per line, returning a failure status of 1 and a message on stderr if no services match the given filter.
 The filter is a jq expression that will be applied to the body of a service definition as it appears in the form *provided* to docker-compose.
-(That is, values supplied by `extends` or variable interpolation are not available.)
+(That is, values supplied by compose via `extends` or variable interpolation are not available.)

 ~~~shell
     $ doco --where true